CEO of FEDERATED CO-OPERATIVES LIMITED

 We will showcase innovative, new co-operatives in Saskatchewan, portraying the future of co-operative development.

-This session will feature: Peter Prebble, from the SES Solar Co-op, Evan Sorestad from Temperance Brewing Co-operative, and Maggie Bluewaters from the Food, Forest, and Learning Centre Co-operative.
+This session will feature: Peter Prebble, from the SES Solar Co-op, Evan Sorestad from Temperance Brewing Co-operative, and Sterling Summach, from Renew Development Co-operative.

 The Importance of Connecting with Clients

 Sometimes, today’s consumers can be fickle – with a desire to jump ship to join whoever will offer them a better deal.
 In the race for client acquisition, the battleground shifts to client experience.
 For a business to thrive, it must focus on the client.

 Realizing this, Cindy Nestman, Human Resources Director at The Co-operators, has been instrumental in developing strategies to provide clients a great experience across channels.
 Client engagement is a top priority for The Co-operators – an organization that understands clients want choice and that every interaction they have with us, direct or indirect, via any touchpoint, impacts their client experience.

 In this session, Cindy will describe how employees play the most significant role in making this experience happen.
 She will answer several questions, including who owns the client experience?

 Vibrant Examples of Adaptation and Innovation